Kingdom Animalia (Animals)

 Saylor L.W.
 (1945) Revision of the scarab beetles of the genus Dichelonyx

 Harris in North America (Scarabaeidae: Melolonthinae).
 Ph.D.
-Dissertation, Oregon State University, Corvallis.
-253 pp. (Full Text
+Dissertation, Oregon State U., Corvallis.
+253 pp. (Full text

 |1.||The Scarabaeoid Beetles of Nebraska|